chaosmaou/wivrn-guide/README.md

 At this point, WiVRn is connected to your computer and is waiting for a game to start.
 By default, there is no way to control your Linux desktop or launch games from within the headset itself, but we will address this shortcoming later in the guide.

 Now click the blue “disconnect” button as we need to change some settings in the app directly for the best experience.
+Many such settings can only be changed while you are disconnected from your computer.

 ### WiVRn App Settings Tab